 To check if your license has been properly activated, please follow the steps below:

-1. Navigate to the settings menu by clicking the gear icon in the top right corner.
+1. Navigate to the settings menu by clicking the gear icon on the top right corner.

 3. Check the status next to the License Tier.